Moving out of home for the first time is like your first kiss.

 You spend years imagining what it will be like and how you will feel and when it finally comes around you feel that nauseating combination of excitement and fear.

 Moving out of your family home is one of the biggest transitions you will experience in life.
-While the thought of leaving your parents’ rules, your annoying little brother, and going to college or starting a new job can be exhilarating, it can also be overwhelming.
+While the thought of leaving your parents’ rules, your annoying little brother, and going to university or starting a new job can be exhilarating, it can also be overwhelming.

 The good news is, feeling nervous or overwhelmed is completely normal and there are ways to make your transition to independence a smooth journey.